storyfeet/bob_cards_elm/rules.md

     * Attack Bandits
     * Pass

-    Once a player has passed, they may not perform any more actions that round, but they may participate in other players actions.
+    Once a player has passed, they may not initiate any more actions that round, but they may participate in other players actions.

 *(In Solo and Co-op Games, just do actions the until you don't want to)*